ipfs/kubo/docs/experimental-features.md

 - [ ] Make sure that objects that don't have to be sharded aren't
 - [ ] Generalize sharding and define a new layer between IPLD and IPFS

+---

+## IPNS pubsub

+### In Version

+0.4.13

+### State

+Experimental, default-disabled.

+Utilizes pubsub for publishing ipns records in real time.

+### How to enable

+run your daemon with the `--enable-namesys-pubsub` flag; enables pubsub.

+### Road to being a real feature

+- [ ] Needs more people to use and report on how well it works
+- [ ] Add a mechanism for last record distribution on subscription, so that we don't have to hit the DHT for name resolution at all.